 If getting the amount of filtering associated with HEPA filters is important, you may want to consider a separate unit.
 These will allow you to direct the filtering to the specific rooms that need attention without it having to go through your system.

 There’s a process to choosing the right filter for your situation.
 Start by understanding your filtering needs, such as do you have someone with asthma, allergies, or some other sensitivity?
 If so, you’ll need a more substantial filter rather than the basic fiberglass model.

 Next, look at the size of filter your system requires.
 There are three dimensions you need to look at, with length and width being first.
 This is what allows it to sit properly in the housing.
 Then you have the depth, which must also fit the housing, but may also present too much pressure drop.

 Finally, consider how much attention you want to give your filter.
 Higher-rated filters will need more frequent checking to make sure they get changed on time.
 If you select a reusable filter, you’ll need to not only wash it but then also let it dry and reinstall it.
 Disposable filters allow you to simply throw away the old filter, but you have to make sure you have new ones to put in when it’s time to change.

 People around Newburgh depend on Polar Plumbing, Heating & Air Conditioning to keep their homes properly heated and cooled.
-Our expert technicians provide heating and cooling maintenance, repairs, and installation as well as water heater, drain cleaning, and pipe repair services.
+Our expert heating and cooling technicians provide heating tune ups, cooling maintenance, AC repairs, and furnace installation as well as water heater, drain cleaning, and pipe repair services.
 Call to schedule your heating or cooling service with one of our friendly technicians today.